kynaruniverse/kynaruniverse-site/README.md

-# Kynaruniverse | Digital Atelier 🏛️
+# Kynar Studio | Digital Marketplace 🏛️

-A premium, high-performance marketplace for curated digital assets and organizational tools.
+A versatile marketplace for curated digital assets, designed for all occasions and creators.
 Built with a focus on mobile-first aesthetics, tactile physics, and modular architecture.

 ## 🏗️ Technical Architecture
 - **Skin:** `styles.css` (Bone/Emerald "Day" system & Obsidian "Night" system)